Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Results

 In Figure~\ref{fig.main_fit} model \SAmain is presented when the shrinking of the hot zone drives the X-ray flux drop around the 35th day.
 The inner radius of the disc levels with the corotation radius at 37.45 day at $\dMin \approx 5.3\times 10^{16}$~g/s when $\Rhot\approx 2\times 10^{10}$~cm and the bolometric luminosity of the star and disc is $9.2 \times 10^{36}$~erg/s for the total accretion efficiency $\eta_{\rm}\approx 0.19$.
 In the 1st and 2nd panel of Fig.~\ref{fig.main_fit}, the shaded rectangles show the stages when the inner disc radius is larger than the corotation radius $\Rcor$ (rectangle marked with letter 'c'); when the inner disc radius is larger than the light-cylinder radius $R_{\rm light}$ (letter 'l'); when the irradiation-to-viscous flux ratio $Q_{\rm irr}/Q_{\rm irr} < 1$ at $R_{\rm hot}$ and the radius of the hot disc $R_{\rm hot}$ is found using the front velocity, as described in \S2.4 (letter 'f').

 In this particular model, no outflow is present, and the accretion onto the neutron star should continue after 37.45 day in a sporadic fashion.
-The low-level X-ray plato after the 55th day is not addressed in this model \footnote{ Note that whenever the inner disc radius becomes greater than the radius of the light cylinder, the material of the disc is dispersed by the pulsar wind, and the model solution is purely formal for those times.}.
+The low-level X-ray plato after the 55th day is not addressed in this model \footnote{ Note that whenever the inner disc radius becomes greater than the radius of the light cylinder, the material of the disc is dispersed by the pulsar wind, {\vseven at least, in its hot part,} and the model solution is purely formal for those times.}.

 It is interesting that, contrary to a primary expectation, the X-ray flux detected by an observer is dominated by the disc, which is roughly twice as brighter comparing with the flux from the neutron star.
 This is explained by (i) a rather fast rotation of the star yielding the bolometric luminosity of the disc about 60\% brighter {\vsix than that of the star}; (ii) {\vsix the angular distribution of the disc emission $\Psi(\theta)=2\, \cos \theta$ causes the mild enhancement at $\theta = i = 40^o$, comparing to an isotropic case}.